shanahdt/MUSI3030/_sources/syllabus.txt

 Course Objectives
 =================

-This course is a survey of predominantly European music in the nineteenth century.
+This course surveys predominantly European music in the nineteenth century.
 We will cover a breadth of composers (Chopin, Liszt, Schumann, Berlioz, Wagner, and Verdi, among others), genres (solo instrumental, art song, choral, instrumental chamber music, concerto, symphony, opera), nations and regions (France, Germany and Austria, Italy, Russia, North America), and topics (salon culture, virtuosity, folk music, orientalism, musical meaning, memorialization, etc.).
 Ability to read scores is required; Theory 1 (MUSI 3310) strongly recommended as a prerequisite.

 For music majors: This course fulfills either the first historical requirement or an elective requirement.